 The joining of DIT and HSE, two distinct identities with complementary yet diverse functions, in one location should be seen as a unique opportunity for making Grangegorman a memorable place.
 The identity for Grangegorman needs to be defined and communicated in a visually coherent way.
 This includes gateways and entrances; environmental and wayfinding graphics such as street signs, maps, directories, and information kiosks; exterior and interior building signage; as well as print and online/interactive media.

-The identity for Grangegorman should be developed by the GDA with the Agency's original goals and mission statements in mind, with a look to flexibility and a sustainable future.

-Our recommended approach for Grangegorman's visual identity is to celebrate the importance of this historic site while embracing new technologies and media.
-We propose using more traditional and permanent signage along the major public pathways, while embracing new technologies and electronic media throughout the site and courts to reflect the innovative spirit of the place.
+The approach for Grangegorman's visual identity is to celebrate the importance of this historic site while embracing new technologies and media.
+Traditional and permanent signage along the major public pathways contrasts with signage and wayfinding that embraces new technologies and electronic media throughout the quadrangles to reflect the innovative spirit of the place.